 No matter what you choose to redeem your points for, it feels good to be rewarded for everyday purchases.
 Just remember - even though it feels good to get paid to spend, you shouldn’t go crazy with your credit card and spend beyond your means.
 Some people like to charge as much as they can to collect the points, but it’s important to remember to be responsible when it comes to paying with plastic.
 After all, your credit score is involved, and you don’t want to lower your score due to overspending.

 If you are looking for a rewards credit card, the USALLIANCE Visa® Signature is the choice for you.
-Our customizable rewards program lets you earn one point for every dollar spent on qualifying purchases.
+Our customizable rewards program lets you earn points with every dollar you spend, along with a multitude of additional benefits all with no annual fee, no category restrictions, or limit to the cash back you can earn.
 Points can be redeemed on our program website and are deducted once you place your order.
-Awards offerings change from time to time and rewards are subject to change in value as well, so keep an eye on what reward you’re considering.
-Be aware that your account must be in good standing to redeem a reward.